S3r4ph1el/Programming-Exercises/README.md

-# Minhas resoluções dos exercícios do Beecrowd em C99.
+# My solutions to Beecrowd exercises in C99.